suttondemlong/Parks-ALERT-/README.md

 ## Project Description

 Parks ALERT! will be a simple interface with 3 search options.
 Visitors to the site will be given two drop down menus: "State" and "Park Name".
-There will also be a key word search if the user knows exactly what they are looking for.
+There will also be a key word search if the user knows what they are looking for.
 The search bar should function in conjunction with or independent of the drop down menus.
 However the "Park Name" will only work if a "State" is chosen.
 The search will return a list of articles from the NPS database on all of their alerts for the given area or park.
 If the "Park Name" value is not chosen, the results will reflect the entire state.

 ## API and Data Sample